changtaoshuai/Marketing_Analytics/README.md

 From the positive word cloud, we can guess main compliments: good atmosphere, good service (attentive), great food.

 ### Predictive Modeling
-After some visualization, I want to predict ratings based on customers' reviews.
-The first step is text cleaning.
-Here I simply remove punctuations, and switch to lower case.
+The visualization offered some basic insights into Fogo de Chao's performance and consumer behavior.
+Now, further steps or questions rise: how are reviews and ratings related and can reviews be used to predict ratings well.
+So, I cleaned review text and built models that predict ratings based on customers' reviews.
+First, I removed punctuations, and switched characters from upper case to lower case.
 #### Text cleaning
 ```python
 ## Remove punctuation